Dog Man Star: Recording and production

+At the time, Butler had been writing additional complex arrangements, was interested in progressive rock, and appeared in a BBC programme about Pink Floyd.
+The extended "The Asphalt World" and the experimental ending for "The Wild Ones" were borne out of this affinity.

-Osman felt that Butler's compositions were too audacious and experimental: "Lots of the musical ideas were too much.
+Osman later expressed he felt Butler's compositions were too experimental: "Lots of the musical ideas were too much.
 They were being rude to the listener: it was expecting too much of people to listen to them."
-The original extended version was in fact 18 minutes long and had to be cut in half (although this long version was, according to Anderson, composed in pre-production and featured only guitar and drums, and was intended to be edited; hence the original version is just over 11 minutes long).
-Butler had been writing lots of additional minor pieces, and was absorbed in complex arrangements.
-He was interested in progressive rock, and during this time appeared in a BBC programme about Pink Floyd.
-The extended "The Asphalt World" and the experimental ending for "The Wild Ones" were borne out of this affinity.
-Both would later appear in the 2011 expanded edition.
 The arguments over "The Asphalt World" spilled over on to the rest of the album, as Butler became progressively more dissatisfied with Ed Buller's production.
 In a 2005 interview, the guitarist maintained his position on the matter, stating that Buller "made a terrible shoddy job of it".
 Butler wanted Buller dismissed, allowing him to produce the record by himself.

 It was later revealed that Butler had recommended Chris Thomas as their producer.
 Thomas was more experienced and had previously worked with punk rock bands The Pretenders and the Sex Pistols; however, Suede's label Nude Records dismissed the idea, saying he was too expensive.
 Nude's owner Saul Galpern claimed that the guitarist became impossible to reason with, and also made threats to him and Buller.
 Buller claims he received phone calls where he heard something akin to scratching knives.

 Butler issued the band and their management an ultimatum: either they sacked Buller, or he would walk out.
 The rest of the band refused to comply with Butler's demands, and decided to let him walk out before the record was finished.
 Butler insisted he was kicked out of the band, for he turned up to the studio one day to find he was not allowed in.
-He went back the next day to pick up his guitar, and was told through the intercom that his guitar would be left in the street for him.
+He went back the next day to pick up his guitar, and was told through the intercom that his guitar would be left in the street for him (Buller disputes this, stating that the guitars were left at the studio reception desk for collection).
 Suede's manager Charlie Charlton made a final attempt to reach consensus between the two parties; however, during a tense phone conversation the final words Butler uttered to Anderson were along the lines of "you're a fucking cunt".